 Does the company have social media?
 A digital presence is becoming increasingly more important for businesses of all kinds, from physical storefronts and restaurants to sign companies.
 It can be hard to tell if a business is legitimate or high-quality based solely on their social media.
 However, social media does provide great insight into a business’s values.

-If the company doesn’t have any social media, especially if they also have no website, that is a red flag.
+If the sign company doesn’t have any social media, especially if they also have no website, that's a red flag.
 The exception to this would be if the business is small, like a shop selling crocheted stuffed animals on Etsy.
 If the business in question is larger or seemingly well-established, you should expect to see a website and social media.

-If the company does have social media, you can easily scroll through their posts and often learn something about them.
-If you see any negative feedback, has the company responded to it in a helpful way?
+Does the company have social media?
+If so, you can easily scroll through their posts and often learn something about them.
+You'll also want to keep an eye out for any negative feedback.
+Has the company responded to it in a helpful way?
 Does the company seem responsive to the concerns of potential customers on their social media?
 If you are suspicious that the company is not legitimate, do not click on the link directly in their bio.
 Instead, open a new tab and Google the company name to see what pops up.

 Search Appearance on Third-Party Sellers